dominic097/blog/symbols.md

 * Different situations when an object is coerced to a primitive: String\(object\), Number\(object\), etc.

 ### _`@@toStringTag`_ to create the default description of an object
-To create a default string description of an object.
+To create a default string description of an object to describe object type tag.
+It is used by the method Object.prototype.toString() by default

 When using `toString(<own class / object>)`